p-wojciechowski/review-rating-prediction/README.md

   https://reviews-rating-predictor.herokuapp.com/predict
 ```

-> App is hosted on free plan of Heroku, therefore application is switched to sleep mode after 30 minutes of inactivity.
-It is possible that you will need to wake app instance up, you can do this with GET request sent to `/status` endpoint.
-After few moments app should be operating.
+> The app is hosted on a free plan of Heroku, therefore application is switched to sleep mode after 30 minutes of inactivity.
+You may need to wake app instance up, you can do this with a GET request sent to `/status` endpoint.
+After a few moments app should be operating.

-For more specific API documentation, see https://reviews-rating-predictor.herokuapp.com/docs , where you can also send POST requests to get prediction result (in case you don't have tool to send POST requests).
+For more specific API documentation, see https://reviews-rating-predictor.herokuapp.com/docs , where you can also send POST requests to get prediction result (in case you don't have a tool to send POST requests).

 ### Content